Connect With Us

 Important:

 All submissions must be the original work of the author.
-The use of Artificial Intelligence, plagiarism, or any unauthorized assistance is strictly prohibited.
-Submissions should adhere to a recognized academic format (Chicago or APA preferred), with proper citations and footnotes as needed.
-We welcome work from individuals of all backgrounds and on all topics; however, we reserve the right to decline publication based on quality concerns, evidence of plagiarism, or suspected use of AI.
+The use of Artificial Intelligence (AI), plagiarism, or any unauthorized assistance is strictly prohibited.
+We reserve the right to decline publication based on quality concerns, evidence of plagiarism, or suspected use of AI.

 Join a network of passionate young professionals and academics!

-As a member of NAPF, you'll gain access to:
+As a Recurring Contributor, you gain access to:

 Suggest an Initiative